 - Preheat oven to 375 degrees F.

-- Snap off the tough ends of the asparagus
+- Wash and then trim off the tough ends of the asparagus

-- Unwrap the phyllo and cut the stack in quarters lengthwise
+- Unwrap the phyllo and remove three sheets.

 - Keep covered with towel until ready to use

-- Take 1 sheet of phyllo and brush lightly with some melted butter
+- Take 1 sheet of phyllo and brush lightly with some melted butter, add second layer and repeat with butter, add third layer, repeat.

 - Sprinkle with some Parmesan.

-- Place 2 pieces of asparagus spears on the short end of the sheet
+- Place 2 pieces of asparagus spears on the wide part of the triangle.

 - Roll up, jelly-roll style.

-- Place each piece, seam side down, on a baking sheet
+- Place each piece on a parchment covered baking sheet.

 - Brush with more melted butter and sprinkle with more Parmesan